mithatakbulut/noshorts/README.md

 ChatGPT can guide you through installing Userscripts, enabling the Safari extension, adding `noshorts.user.js`, and granting access to `youtube.com`.

-> Note: the GitHub repository must be public for ChatGPT to read it without access to your GitHub account.

 ### Option B — Manual installation

 1. Install the **Userscripts** Safari extension from the App Store.